hpi-dhc/ggponc/README.md

 ## UMLS Entity Linking with xMEN

-We use the [xMEN](https://github.com/hpi-dhc/xmen/) toolkit with a pre-trained re-ranker to normalized identified entity mentions to UMLS codes.
+We use the [xMEN](https://github.com/hpi-dhc/xmen/) toolkit with a pre-trained re-ranker to normalize identified entity mention spans to UMLS codes.

 See: [02_GGPONC_UMLS_Linking](02_GGPONC_UMLS_Linking.ipynb)

 ## Resolution of Coordination Ellipses

-Application of our encoder-decoder model for resolving elliptical coordinated compound nound phrases (ECCNPs), e.g. `Chemo- und Strahlentherapie` -> `Chemotherapie und Strahlentherapie`
+Application of our encoder-decoder model for resolving elliptical coordinated compound noun phrases (ECCNPs), e.g. `Chemo- und Strahlentherapie` -> `Chemotherapie und Strahlentherapie`

 To load the model, put the contents of `ellipses_2023_01_30` from the GGPONC releases into the data folder.